Saturday, January 20, 2007

 The Boston University Graduate Tax Program, established in 1959 as one of the first graduate tax programs in the nation, continues to be one of the best.
 It consistently ranks among the Top 10 tax programs.
 The program offers a broad and diverse curriculum, with five required courses and 33 electives and concentrations in three areas:

 - International Tax

-In this five-part series, TaxProf Blog will profile Boston University's full-time Graduate Tax Faculty.
+In a five-part series, TaxProf Blog profiled Boston University's full-time Tax Faculty: